chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 ![Random State Constructions](https://github.com/jwilber/Randomized_Election/blob/master/images/randomstates2.gif?raw=true "title-1")

-In this way we can simulate multiple electoral outcomes using the same data, and gain a more accurate idea of the role the elctoral college plays in our elections.
+In this way we can simulate multiple election outcomes using the same data, gaining a more accurate idea of the role the electoral college plays in American elections.

  ![Random States Color-coded by Victory](https://github.com/jwilber/Randomized_Election/blob/master/images/randomstateswins2.gif?raw=true	 "title-2")

 Examples abound of state-level election outcome changing as a function of a state's county composition.
-For example, we can see that the so-called Democratic '*Costal Elite Party*' stereotype usually holds true - states touching the West Coast overwhelmingly turn blue.
+For example, the so-called Democratic '*Costal Elite Party*' stereotype usually holds true - states touching the West Coast overwhelmingly vote blue.
 However, look at Nevada in the above sample of simulations; as state size ventures too far inward, the vast number of Republican counties overtakes the Democrat majority, and the state ends up voting Red.

 ![Votes by State](https://github.com/jwilber/Randomized_Election/blob/master/images/votes_per_state2.gif?raw=true "title-1")

  When looking at individual vote count per state, this variance is made more clear.
-For some states, especially those in the so-called 'flyover' states of the Midwest, not much variance in electin outcome occurs.
-Other states, however, such as California and New York, change pretty often.
-This is because Democrats tend to cluster in cities.
-These cities usually encompass a majority portion of the states votes, so when they're not included in a states composition (e.g., when New York doesn't contain New York City), the state vote composition changes radically.
+Some states, especially those in the so-called '*flyover*' states of the Midwest, have almost no variance in vote outcome.
+Other states, however, such as California and New York, change often.

+ This variance in traditionally blue states occurs because Democrats tend to cluster in cities.
+These cities usually encompass a majority portion of their state's votes, so when they're not included in a state's composition (e.g., when New York doesn't contain New York City), the state vote composition changes radically.
 Regardless of the implications this variance may or may not have on the arbitrariness of state boundaries, what's interesting is that the same geographic trends emerge in the majority of simulatiosn: Democrats hold the coasts, Republicans hold the center.

 ***